geek-cookbook/geek-cookbook/docs/recipes/kubernetes/authentik.md

 {% include 'kubernetes-flux-dnsendpoint.md' %}
 {% include 'kubernetes-flux-helmrelease.md' %}

-## Configure Authentik Helm Chart
+## Configure authentik Helm Chart

 The following sections detail suggested changes to the values pasted into `/{{ page.meta.helmrelease_namespace }}/helmrelease-{{ page.meta.helmrelease_name }}.yaml` from the {{ page.meta.slug }} helm chart's [values.yaml]({{ page.meta.values_yaml_url }}).
 The values are already indented correctly to be copied, pasted into the HelmRelease, and adjusted as necessary.

 !!! tip
-    Confusingly, the Authentik helm chart defaults to having the bundled redis and postgresql **disabled**, but the [Authentik Kubernetes install](https://goauthentik.io/docs/installation/kubernetes/) docs require that they be enabled.
+    Confusingly, the authentik helm chart defaults to having the bundled redis and postgresql **disabled**, but the [authentik Kubernetes install](https://goauthentik.io/docs/installation/kubernetes/) docs require that they be enabled.
 Take care to change the respective `enabled: false` values to `enabled: true` below.

 ### Set bootstrap credentials

-By default, when you install the Authentik helm chart, you'll get to set your admin user's (`akadmin`) when you first login.
+By default, when you install the authentik helm chart, you'll get to set your admin user's (`akadmin`) when you first login.
 You can pre-configure this password by setting the `AUTHENTIK_BOOTSTRAP_PASSWORD` env var as illustrated below.

-If you're after a more hands-off implementation[^1], you can also pre-set a "bootstrap token", which can be used to interact with the Authentik API programatically (*see example below*):
+If you're after a more hands-off implementation, you can also pre-set a "bootstrap token", which can be used to interact with the authentik API programatically (*see example below*):

 ```yaml hl_lines="2-3" title="Optionally pre-configure your bootstrap secrets"
     env: